fosfrancesco/music-score-diff/README.md

 # music-score-diff
 A tool to compute and visualize the differences between two music scores.

-For an update version of this work (also available on PyPi), see [https://github.com/gregchapman-dev/musicdiff](this) repository.
+For an update version of this work (also available on PyPi), see [this repository](https://github.com/gregchapman-dev/musicdiff) repository.

 <!-- The supported differences are: